 Parker worked with her two colleagues to build a better org chart in Glide since their existing one in Facebook Workspace wasn’t user-friendly for new agents.

-“Because eXp's org chart is internal and built on Facebook Workplace, it's very clinical in nature,” explains Parker.
+“Because eXp's org chart is internal and built on Facebook Workplace, it's very clinical,” explains Parker.
 “It's not sortable by state or user-friendly for the agent.
-You have to know the person’s name, not their role or where they work or what they work on, to find anything.
+You must know the person’s name, not their role, where they work, or what they work on, to find anything.
 So three of us found Glide to deliver a searchable org chart to agents.”

 “We're a virtual company, so agents don't come into the office and sit with someone who hands them a paper checklist and says, ‘Here, go do all these things.’”

-“So, now we give them this Glide Page that’s searchable by topic.
-Now if they have a question during onboarding, they know exactly who to go talk to.”
+“So, now we give them this Glide Page searchable by topic.
+Now if they have a question during onboarding, they know exactly who to talk to.”

 As a result of introducing the new Glide onboarding app, agent satisfaction with eXp has substantially improved, as measured by an increase in their ANPS score by more than 5 points to 70 (industry best).

-“Everybody who clicks through to the Glide app, both existing agents and new agents, are like, ‘This is amazing,’ says Parker.
-“Actually, one of our most influential agents begged us to rebuild Glide strictly for our commercial agents.”
+New and existing agents and new agents are amazed by the app.
+Parker says, “Actually, one of our most influential agents begged us to rebuild Glide strictly for our commercial agents.”